 International Graduate applicants should have an official report of course-by-course evaluated transcripts sent to Lamar University directly by the evaluating agency OR should submit official transcripts from each post-secondary university or college attended.
 An official statement of the award of the degree or diploma is required for each degree completed.
 College work from one institution posted on the transcript of another institution will not be accepted.
 Applicants from an institution that does not issue a transcript in English must submit the native language transcript with an official English translation.
 Official translations are prepared by a recognized translation service and include all original seals and/or signatures.

 3. Submit Admission Test Scores.
 International Freshman and International Transfer applicants are encouraged to have scores on the SAT or ACT issued to Lamar University directly by the testing agency.
 International Graduate applicants must have official test scores sent to Lamar University directly by the testing agency.
 Applicants for the MBA program should take the GMAT.
-All other graduate applicants should take the GRE.
+All other graduate applicants should take the GRE (use school code 6360).
 Score requirements are competitive and are assessed by each academic department.